bianca9901/hangman/README.md

 The project was deployed to Heroku.
 The project can be accessed by [this](https://the-hangman-game-f82c19cb0385.herokuapp.com/) link.

-To run this project locally:
+How to run this project locally:

 1. This project requires Python to be installed.
 If you don't have Python, click [here](https://www.python.org/downloads/) to download.
 2. This project contains Python packages and dependencies.
 Therefore, you need to install pip.
 You can install pip by opening your terminal and pasting this `sudo apt install python3-pip` and then pressing enter.
 3. Clone this repository by copying this `git clone https://github.com/bianca9901/hangman.git` and pasting it into your terminal and then pressing enter.

-To deploy to Heroku:
+How to deploy to Heroku:

 1. Sign up to Heroku.
 Click [here](https://signup.heroku.com/login)